You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Successful portfolio and interview

-- A copy of your most recent school report and/or results of previous tertiary studies
+- A copy of your most recent high school report and/or results of previous tertiary studies

-Please note: Submitting your registration, portfolio and supporting documentation with QUT is separate and in addition to listing the course as a preference with QTAC.
+Please note: Registering plus submitting your supporting documentation with QUT is separate and in addition to listing the course as a preference with QTAC.
 To successfully apply for entry into this course you are required to do both.
-The portfolio and interview process is managed by Creative Industries Faculty; however, all offers for the course will be made through QTAC in December.
+The audition process is managed by Creative Industries Faculty; however, all offers for the course will be made through QTAC.

 Creative Industries Faculty Additional Entry